Badsworth/pfml_scripts/infra/README.md

 AWS_PROFILE is currently: default.
 Run the following command to set it: export AWS_PROFILE=AWS-498823821309-Infrastructure-Admin_profile
 ```
 </p>
 </details>

+If you have multiple roles in AWS, you may encounter a prompt to choose between the roles.
+This prompt will continue prompting you for a role choice even after you have entered it.
+It does not exit on its own so you will have to command interrupt (ctrl-c) out of the process.

 For convenience, it is recommended that you export AWS_PROFILE or set an alias
 in your startup script to easily set/select the profile in any shell.